MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeatureEnablement.md

 ```

 ## DESCRIPTION
+Use the Get-VivaModuleFeatureEnablement cmdlet to view whether or not a feature in a Viva module is enabled for a specific user or group.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.

 This cmdlet requires the .NET Framework 4.7.2 or later.